How Romanticism ruins marriages

 Symmetrical to this is the figure of the “heroine".
 It would not be difficult to find a couple of typical examples.

+Young man in white-tie attire is on one knee before a young woman sitting on a chair in an old fashioned formal gown or wedding dress, with a long skirt fanned around her, large puffy sleeves, and a crown, with hair down.
+They are holding hands, and both are looking upwards with a dreamy expression.
 The first is the “delicate” type.
 She is charming, delicate of soul and body.
 Any pain and she begins to cry, any abrasion of her soul makes her suffer.
 Simple as a child, she carries in her heart an immense desire to dedicate herself to someone and to be wanted by someone.
 She needs to be protected because of her complete fragility, a fragility that is reflected in the meekness of her gaze, in the sweet inflections of her voice, in the refinement of her features, in the delicacy of her complexion.

 The other example would be the heroine of the “grandiose” type.
 A dazzling beauty with the stature and bearing of a queen.
 She is the natural center of attention, esteem, and dedication.
 A dominating and fatal presence!
 But of course, deep in her heart is a hidden trembling, a profound sorrow, a great and hidden pain.
 It is the bitterness of a past disillusionment, the anxious and hopeless search for someone who truly understands her.

 At her feet, poets, dukes, millionaires uselessly groan and plead.
 She is uninterested.
 With a gaze that is haughty, yet profound and very sad, she searches far and wide throughout her life for that which she will never find.
 And what is it that she seeks?
 It is the happiness of a great love, as she understands love, according to her most “noble” and tormenting aspirations.
 She carries all this in her heart like a secret and unending flow of blood.